 Macrocephaly–CMTC has been renamed macrocephaly–capillary malformation (MCM) since skin lesions in MCM represent reticulated port wine stains rather than cutis marmorata.

 Extra-cutaneous findings of cutis marmorata telangiectatica congenita include:

-Diagnosis of cutis marmorata telangiectatica congenita is usually based on identification of the specific skin appearances by an experienced dermatologist or paediatrician.
+Diagnosis of cutis marmorata telangiectatica congenita is usually based on the identification of the specific skin appearances by an experienced dermatologist or paediatrician.

 There is no specific treatment for the skin lesions of cutis marmorata telangiectatica congenita.